 4. Quit it with the pen and paper, already.
 It’s 2017, and it’s time to face the software.
 Tech doesn’t belong everywhere, but it does have a valuable place in workforce management.
 Pen and paper scheduling is just as inefficient and tedious as it sounds.
 And using Excel or Word isn’t any better.

 One study found that workforce management software saves businesses $1,600 per employee within a year of implementation.
-(Shameless plug: our cloud-based employee scheduling and time clock software includes communication features you can’t find anywhere else, and it’s the most bang for your buck - that’s right, just think of all the dough you’ll save).
+(Shameless plug: our cloud-based employee scheduling and time clock software includes team messaging features you can’t find anywhere else, and it’s the most bang for your buck - that’s right, just think of all the dough you’ll save).

 5. Be considerate.
 Even your quietest, most reserved employees have lives outside of work (probably, we’re assuming), and remembering that will go a long way in improving workplace morale.
 Get your butt in gear and publish the schedule more than a few days in advance - we promise your employees will thank you.
 Or at least won’t stage a revolt.

 If you haven’t switched to online employee scheduling and time clock software yet (first of all, what are you waiting for?), following these simple steps will get you on the right path toward a happier and more effective workforce.